Indorphine: History

 The band began rigorously playing locally and regionally, writing new material during downtime.
 Their sound evolved from the adolescence of their debut album to that of a more matured band who'd found their voice; oddball metal injected with sarcastic, and sometimes self deprecating, comedy.
 Record labels began taking notice of the industry buzz about the band, and Indorphine was placed on stage in front of A&R reps in New York, Atlanta, Austin, and Los Angeles.
 Refusing to conform to standards such as image and song length, Indorphine decided to record their second full-length album without the assistance of a record label.
 The band entered Vision Sound Studios in Jacksonville, FL during the summer of 2005 with 14 songs ready to be recorded.
 The addition of their cover of Mississippi Queen by the band Mountain was decided upon during the recording process.
 Indorphine was encouraged to utilize all of their off kilter ideas while making this album, and incorporated sounds and instruments such as a pool hose with a microphone in one end, a chattering penguin pen, violin, cello, and a piece of rivetted sheet metal into the recording's many sonic layers.
 The album was given the title Glowsticks for Clubbing Baby Seals and the band began once again shopping for a record label to release their new work.
 Indorphine was signed to Rock Ridge Music, and the album was released in stores on July 11, 2006.

-After shooting and releasing a music video for the song Spaghetti, they began an extensive touring cycle with bands such as Shinedown, Bobaflex, The Accident Experiment, Psychostick, Invitro, etc. Indorphine also began playing at landmark venues such as CBGB, The Whiskey, The Roxy, Key Club, House of Blues, and Hard Rock Live during their many tours promoting the Glowsticks album, and also performed at SXSW in Austin, Atlantis Music Conference in Atlanta, and large scale festivals such as Earthday Birthday.
+After shooting and releasing a music video for the song Spaghetti, they began an extensive touring cycle with bands such as Shinedown, Bobaflex, Sleepytime Gorilla Museum, The Accident Experiment, Psychostick, Invitro, etc. Indorphine also began playing at landmark venues such as CBGB, The Whiskey, The Roxy, Key Club, House of Blues, and Hard Rock Live during their many tours promoting the Glowsticks album, and also performed at SXSW in Austin, Atlantis Music Conference in Atlanta, and large scale festivals such as Earthday Birthday.

 At the end of their winter 2007 tour, guitarist Adam Phillips decided it was time to part ways with the band and explore other aspects of life and music.
 His shoes were filled by Orlando guitarist Brett Walker.
 Founding member and drummer Everett Sailor departed the band shortly after, followed by rhythm guitarist Buddy Fischel.
 West Palm Beach native Chris Coleman stepped into the position of drummer and the band began touring again with the new lineup; a four piece.

 Shortly after the Holiday Hate Tour with Psychostick and Screaming Mechanical Brain in 2007, Indorphine suddenly, and without notice, disbanded.
 Two months later Jimmy Grant resurfaced as the new bassist for Psychostick - a position he would quit in December 2009.